Contents

 Registration in the commercial register is of little use in protecting your company name, but there are several other reasons why registering it is sensible or may even be obligatory.
 Entry in the commercial register is mandatory if your company “requires commercial business operations”.
 This means that the company is subject to the provisions of the HGB (commercial code).

-However, as a sole proprietor (Einzelunternehmen) or as a company constituted under civil law (GbR), the ‘commercial business’ is not absolutely necessary.
+However, as a sole proprietor (Einzelunternehmer) or as a company constituted under civil law (GbR), the ‘commercial business’ is not absolutely necessary.
 However, you do have the option of registering voluntarily in the commercial register.
 This has certain advantages and disadvantages:

 Advantages of entry into the commercial register

-• If you are not registered in the commercial register, you may not give your company an imaginary name.
+- If you are not registered in the commercial register, you may not give your company an imaginary name.
 The full name of the owner must be given instead.
 An attractive fantasy name may allow you to market your company better.

-• Gaining the trust of banks and companies, as every registered company has to comply with the obligations arising from the HGB (commercial code).
-This applies in particular to accounting and publication obligations.
+- Gaining the trust of banks and companies, as every registered company has to comply with the obligations arising from the HGB (commercial code).
+This applies, in particular, to accounting and publication obligations.

 Disadvantages of an entry in the commercial register

-• A surplus income statement is no longer sufficient.
+- A surplus income statement is no longer sufficient.
 It’s replaced by the accounting obligation and the obligation to keep double-entry accounts.

 The advantages and disadvantages must be weighed up in each case.
 Don’t underestimate the confidence bonus you enjoy with potential customers and business partners when you have an entry.

-Still have questions about setting up a business in Germany?
+Still, have questions about setting up a business in Germany?

-• Startup expert
+- Startup expert

-• 10+ years experience
+- 10+ years experience

-Hi, I’m Andreas and I’ve been advising businesses in Germany for over a decade.
+Hi, I’m Andreas, and I’ve been advising businesses in Germany for over a decade.
 I’d be happy to call you and answer any questions you have in a one-on-one consultation.